-This exhibition presents a selection of outstanding achievements by Scots and Scotland.
+This exhibition presented a selection of outstanding achievements by Scots and Scotland.

 Some are well-known, some are forgotten, but all are worth remembering and celebrating.
-And within our alphabetically arranged topics, visitors may find a few surprise exhibits.
+And within our alphabetically arranged topics, visitors found a few surprise exhibits.

 A hot-bed of ideas

 For centuries the nation has been a hot-bed of ideas, innovation, creativity, and dreams.